Bhpsngum/Starblast-Re-Arena/README.md

 Remake of Arena mod (aka Arena Mod Recontinuation)

 ## What's this?
-This is the remake of the old Arena Mod, which its development has been stopped by its original developers.
+This is the remake of Arena Mod, after development was stopped by the original developers.

-However, to make the mod more customizable and organized, I remake this mod with the help from the community.
+However, to make the mod more customizable and organized, I remade this mod with the help from the community.

-This remake is only in the early stage, prepare for tons of hidden bug, which I may ~~or may not~~ detect and fix in the future.
+This remake is only in the early stages, so do prepare for tons of hidden bugs, which I may ~~or may not~~ detect and fix in the future.

 But at least it should run as expected ~~I guess~~

-**P/S:** This won't be the final code since there will be more future updates.
-Also, since this remake is aiming for Modding Space (MS), a (very) large amount of inappropiate text needs to be removed beforehand.
+**P/S:** This won't be the final code since there will be more updates in the future.
+Also, since this remake is aiming for Modding Space (MS), a (very) large amount of inappropiate text will be removed beforehand.
 But that'll be done in the future.
 Bug fixing and updating are still the main focus for now.

 ## Credits